 For an anthropologist, Condry sometimes seems surprisingly accepting of whatever presentations of self are paraded before him.
 He rarely seems to consider the effect that his own presence might have on the performances around him, and occasionally could have benefited from a little cynical distance.
 That’s not to say he can’t bring the distance when he wants.
 His brief voice-acting role in Red Garden leads to a rather charming account of the bashful, spluttering academic, roped in for a cameo, and is followed by a smart paragraph on the sense of being stage-struck, and the adrenalin rush of being in the centre of things.
 Condry offers a spark of true insight into why actors put themselves through what they do, but oddly does not consider the likelihood that the director has planned this all along, and is buttering up the foreign guest by giving him a walk-on.

 As the onstage fight between Tomino and Akai should suggest, there is a performative element in the public behaviour of anime figures, which crosses over to the way they treat journalists and academics.
 Toshio Suzuki, for example, rolls out his usual schtick about Miyazaki the childish creative, while he does all the grown-up business stuff.
 And sometimes, people are just wrong, and even a nodding, smiling anthropologist ought to say so.
 Toshio Suzuki offers an assessment of the ratings success of Heidi (1974), which makes for a good story, but it is statistically inaccurate.
-Three decades after the events described, in an off-hand comment in an interview with an academic, Suzuki seems to misremember the facts, and compounds his error by then interpreting them in a manner that would require 1970s Japan to have three times as many children in it as it did.
+Three decades after the events described, in an off-hand comment in an interview, Suzuki seems to misremember the facts, and compounds his error by then interpreting them in a manner that would require 1970s Japan to have three times as many children in it as it did.

 So Suzuki mis-spoke – not a big deal; we all do it a dozen times a day.
 But check the ratings themselves, particularly considering that Space Cruiser Yamato was up against it in the schedules, and you will see that the high audience numbers for Heidi can only have come from adults tuning in alongside their children.
 This fact renders Suzuki’s own child-focussed analysis meaningless, and although it would actually help Condry make another of his points, it goes unaddressed because he takes what Suzuki says as gospel.
 But this rare lapse of due diligence should not detract from a welcome book that offers a genuine insider’s view of the anime industry at work, worth a hundred accounts of What Some Fans I Met Think Of Some Anime They’ve Seen.
 Such was Condry’s quest, to follow that star, no matter how hopeless, no matter how far.
 More like this, please.